JetBrains/teamcity-documentation/topics/azure-devops.md

 When connecting to a TFVC repository, leave the _Username_ field in the VCS root settings empty and specify your access token as _Password_.

-You can create a [personal access token](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate) in your Azure DevOps account.
+You can create a [personal access token (PAT)](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate) in your Azure DevOps account.

 Set the _Code_ access scope to _All scopes_ in the repositories you are about to access from TeamCity.

+### Refreshable Access Tokens

+This option is available if the VCS root was configured using an [Azure DevOps OAuth 2.0 connection](configuring-connections.md#Azure+DevOps).
+In this case TeamCity uses an OAuth application to issue short-lived tokens instead of passwords or PATs.
+See this help article for more information: [](git.md#Authentication+Settings).

 ### Alternate Authentication Credentials